turingschool/mod-0-curriculum/session3/index.md

 1. Scroll down and click "Create Repository"
 1. Scroll to `…or push an existing repository from the command line`
 1. Paste the lines listed, one at a time, in your terminal. <strong>Make sure to follow instructions for SSH</strong>
-1. Refresh Github.
+1. Refresh GitHub.
 Tada!
 Your project is there.

 <div class="try-it">
   <h3>Try It: Adding a Remote</h3>